swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 ### Create & Connect to Jupyter Notebook Server

-You can access Kubeflow Dashboard using UCS Cluster IP, provided while running [nfs-installation](./../install#-provide-ucs-cluster-ip) script, and _31380_ port.
-For example, http://<UCS_CLUSTER_IP:31380>
+You can access Kubeflow Dashboard using the Ingress IP, provided while running [nfs-installation](./../install#-provide-ucs-cluster-ip) script, and _31380_ port.
+For example, http://<INGRESS_IP:31380>

 Select _anonymous_ namespace and click Notebook Servers in the left panel of the Kubeflow Dashboard